jicarretero/muliphein/README.md

 This piece of software also solves a glitch between the Canis Major and OrionLD.
 At this moment, there are some know issues with Orion LD POSTS to `.../attrs` and Canis Major doesn't support PATCH to `.../attrs`, so, the following rule applies:

 - PATCH to `.../attrs`will be used as a PATCH.
 Nothing changes.
 - POST to `.../attrs`will be used as a POST to CANIS_MAJOR and as PATCH to NGSILD_BROKER.

+I also changed the integration tests for Canis Major and here I provide the patch.
+Hopefully in the future there will be a proper Pull Request to Canis Major.
+The patch is described in [CanisMajorPatch](CanisMajorPatch/README.md).

 ## Dockerfile